paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-053-harmful-algal-bloom-and-hypoxia-research-and-control.md

   (D) identify ways to improve coordination and to prevent unnecessary duplication of effort among Federal agencies and departments with respect to research on hypoxia.

-**(h) Scientific assessments of harmful algal blooms**

-(1) Not less than once every 5 years the Task Force shall complete and submit to Congress a scientific assessment of harmful algal blooms in United States coastal waters.
-The first such assessment shall be completed not later than 24 months after December 10, 2004, and shall consider only marine harmful algal blooms.
-All subsequent assessments shall examine both marine and freshwater harmful algal blooms, including those in the Great Lakes and upper reaches of estuaries.
+**(g) Scientific assessments of marine and freshwater harmful algal blooms** Not less than once every 5 years the Task Force shall complete and submit to Congress a scientific assessment of harmful algal blooms in United States coastal waters and freshwater systems.
+Each assessment shall examine both marine and freshwater harmful algal blooms, including those in the Great Lakes and upper reaches of estuaries, those in freshwater lakes and rivers, and those that originate in freshwater lakes or rivers and migrate to coastal waters.

-(2) The assessments under this subsection shall—

-  (A) examine the causes and ecological consequences, and economic costs, of harmful algal blooms;

-  (B) describe the potential ecological and economic costs and benefits of possible actions for preventing, controlling, and mitigating harmful algal blooms;

-  (C) evaluate progress made by, and the needs of, Federal research programs on the causes, characteristics, and impacts of harmful algal blooms; and

-  (D) identify ways to improve coordination and to prevent unnecessary duplication of effort among Federal agencies and departments with respect to research on harmful algal blooms.

-**(i) National scientific research, development, demonstration, and technology transfer plan on reducing impacts from harmful algal blooms**
+**(h) National scientific research, development, demonstration, and technology transfer plan on reducing impacts from harmful algal blooms**

 (1) Not later than 12 months after December 10, 2004, the Task Force shall develop and submit to Congress a plan providing for a comprehensive and coordinated national research program to develop and demonstrate prevention, control, and mitigation methods to reduce the impacts of harmful algal blooms on coastal ecosystems (including the Great Lakes), public health, and the economy.